magga-traducciones/ajahn-chah-collected-singlevol/manuscript/markdown/clarity_clarity-of-insight.md

 doesn’t sleep.
 But you don’t feel tired out and hungry for more sleep.
 You remain alert and attentive.
 It’s for this reason that you hardly dream at all when you are practising in earnest.
-If you do dream, it is in the form of a – an unusually clear and vivid dream that holds some special significance.
+If you do dream, it is in the form of a *supina nimitta* – an unusually clear and vivid dream that holds some special significance.
 Generally, however, you experience very few dreams.
 As you watch over the mind it’s as if there are no causes left for the mental proliferation that fuels dreams.
 You remain in a state where you aren’t caught in delusion.
 You sustain mindfulness, with awareness present deep inside the mind.
 The mind is in a state of wakefulness, being sharp and responsive.
 The presence of unbroken mindfulness makes the mind’s ability to investigate smooth and effortless and keeps it abreast of whatever is arising from moment to